 But as in so much of life, it’s the psychographics, even more than the demographics, that tell the Wife of Bath’s tale.
 How many mailmen, pipefitters, short order cooks, sanitation or construction workers, beauticians, or their equivalents are there in the people’s house?
 There is one waitress, and she’s scrutinized as if she were an unidentified flying object originating from Sino-Ri.
 Is it really Ilhan Omar’s comments on Israel that roil the waters, or is it the hijab?
 When Al Gore grew a beard, it was considered proof that his political ambitions were over.
 One in four men in the US has facial hair–how many men in the House or Senate do?
 We’ve had presidents who are active or recovering alcoholics, even former cokeheads, but Founder(s) help you if you seek office with a history of anti-depressant use (and you’re not a Kennedy), even though one in five Americans experience mental health issues in any given year, and some of our most effective presidents are now believed to have been depressed or even bipolar.

 On issue after issue after issue, huge majorities of Americans in our “hopelessly divided” nation are in agreement with policies and attitudes that have no traction in Washington.
 It’s been commonly assumed this is just the world-weary consequence of wealthy donors getting their way, and there’s no question this is at play–an extensive recent study found that 70% or more of government action at the federal level is on behalf of wealthy elites–even bills that look like wins for ‘the little guy’ only get through, in all cases, because the wealthy want them too.
-But a highly-charged event earlier this year, one that had nothing to do with the policy agenda of the well-connected, and that nearly all our politicians would like us to forget, lit up the true depths of the hollows and became a signal apotheosis of how unrepresentative our representatives themselves have become.
+But a highly-charged event earlier [at this time last year], one that had nothing to do with the policy agenda of the well-connected, and that nearly all our politicians would like us to forget, lit up the true depths of the hollows and became a signal apotheosis of how unrepresentative our representatives themselves have become.

 Let There Be Light